Menu Close

 Paul Dirac Medal and Prize

-For theoretical (including mathematical and computational) physics, awarded in odd-numbered years.
+For outstanding and sustained contributions to computational, mathematical or theoretical physics, awarded in odd-numbered years.

 About Paul Dirac